PlainRecalls

 Recall Insight

 This CPSC action (record #18123) was formally reported on March 14, 2018.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Jinhua Longyou Import and Export Co., of China is listed as the recalling firm.
 Federal records list the affected scope as About 84,000.

 The documented reason for this recall is: The fiberglass rod that supports the tent can break, splinter and become sharp, posing a laceration hazard to consumers.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled tents and return them to Home Depot for a full refund or store credit. - consumers holding this product should act on that instruction rather than relying on general guidance.